SelecTree: Tree Detail

 HOP BUSH OR A'ALI'I

 Photo Locations: Cal Poly State University - San Luis Obispo, CA, Los Angeles County Arboretum - Arcadia, CA and San Diego, CA

 Utility friendly tree.

-Hopseed Bush is a commonly used shrub or small tree standard.
+Hop bush or a'ali'i is a commonly grown shrub or small tree throughout the world with a large native range.
+It is indigenous to the Hawaiian Islands.
 Variety 'Atropurpurea' is the most colorful, with its reddish-purple foliage.
 It does best in full sun, in any soil, including poor and dry soils, with adequate moisture.
 It is also smog resistant.
 It may require regularly scheduled light top-trimming (but not necessarily shearing) of vigorous top shoots to maintain its height below 25'.

 Native to Arizona and Hawaii.